jwe4ec/track-to-treat/README.md

     * Empty rows from multiple datasets overlapping in time for LifePak ID 958251 are removed
     * Most participants have 105 total notifications, but some have fewer; it's unclear why
   * Phase 2 specifics:
-    * There was considerably more messiness with the EMA surveys with the larger sample in Phase 2.
-Many participants have fewer than 105 notifications, and some have more
+    * Considerably more messiness with EMA surveys given larger sample in Phase 2
+    * Many participants have fewer than 105 notifications, and some have more

 * Qualtrics data
   * Clean Columns section lists raw data available that have not yet been cleaned